Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: Simulations

 The proposed solution consists of an iterative algorithm.
 Its convergence and performance are verified in~\Cref{fig: convergence}.
 We initialize the proposed algorithm with the rigid-based formulation results.
 The algorithm produces feasible solutions at each iteration (energy level, remains stable at about \SI{200}{\joule}), and improves the latency by about \SI{38}{\percent} in 29 iterations.
 This confirms the monotonicity of the proposed algorithm and the significant gap that rigid-based formulation introduces to the JCSRA approach.
 Compared to common HB power allocation strategy (MSR and MMR), for which no energy planning is possible, MMR achieves higher latency with even much higher energy, while MSR does provide \SI{2.7}{\percent} less latency, while using 4.8$\times$ more energy than available.

 As specified in~\Cref{sec: heuristic Ordering}, the proposed method uses the ranking given by the rigid formulation.
-Its performance compared to the best ranking, obtained by iterating over all combinations (we consider~$S=7$ here due to the computational capacity), is shown in the comparison \Cref{tab: ranking_confirmation}.
-The UE's location is generated randomly within a disk.
-Each random realization characterizes a potentially different system nature.
-We evaluate the latency achieved by the rigid-based ranking with all other possible ranking combinations.
-The absolute and relative latency gap with the fastest ranking is compared.
-We observe that only in a few cases, the rigid-based ranking results in excessive latency of \SI{1}{\second}, with the relative latency gap smaller than \SI{0.4}{\percent}.
-This confirms heuristically the rigid-based ranking's performance under the considered setting.
+Its performance{ is compared against} the {optimal }ranking, obtained by iterating over all combinations {(5070 ranking combinations with~$S=7$ FL clients considered} here due to{ limited computation capacity)} w.r.t. different system parameters, {as }shown in the comparison \Cref{tab: ranking_confirmation}. {For evaluations w.r.t.~$E_{\mathrm{budget}}$ and the coexisting HB traffic requirement~$\theta$, the }UE's location is generated randomly within a disk{ and the data quantity's split ratio among clients is also randomly generated}.
+Each random realization characterizes a potentially different system nature{ in terms of network condition and data quantity distributions}.{ We further isolate the effect of data amount heterogeneity by assigning equal channel conditions and splitting data among UEs based on the Dirichlet distribution~\cite{hsu_dirichlet_2019} with parameter~$\alpha$ to characterize the data amount heterogeneity.
+A smaller value of~$\alpha$ indicates greater heterogeneity within the system{, so the data quantity is highly imbalanced among UEs}.} We evaluate the{ optimal} latency achieved {given }the rigid-based ranking with{ the best performing one among} all possible ranking combinations. {For each parameter setting, 10 random realizations were conducted.
+The percentage of random realizations with relative gaps (ratio of the difference of the achieved latency with the best performing latency) below a threshold is evaluated.
+We observe that for all evaluated system parameters, all evaluated realizations have their relative gap below $1\%$, nearly all realizations below $0.5\%$, and a big majority were even below~$0.1\%$.} This confirms heuristically the{ robustness of the} rigid-based ranking's performance under{ different network conditions and data amount distribution}.